jcrona/tamatool/README.md

 ![TamaTool](misc/screenshot.png)

 In order to create the background image used in TamaTool, I scanned the background of my own P1, that I filtered/enhanced using GIMP.
-The original scan be found in the __res__ folder.
+The original scan be found in the __misc__ folder.

 __Notes regarding the supported platforms__
 The Windows build does not include the realtime memory editor.
 The ASM debugger and I/Os monitor do work, but the emulation is very slow when they are enabled because of the poor console performances.